Causes and risk factors of bile duct cancer

 What are risk factors?

 Bile duct cancer is rare.
-It is not usually clear what has caused bile duct cancer, but there are certain things that can increase the risk of developing it.
-These are called risk factors.
-Having a risk factor does not mean you will get cancer.
+It is not usually clear what has caused bile duct cancer.
+But there are things called risk factors that can increase the risk of developing it.
+Having a risk factor does not mean you will get bile duct cancer.
 And not having a risk factor does not mean that you will not get it.

 Age